Recoskie/JDasm/docs/Machine.md

 <br />

-However, in 64-bit mode.
-It is 32 in length by default.
+However, in 64-bit mode, it is 32 in length by default.
 The register that is used as the memory location becomes 64 in length.<br />
-In 32 bit code, or 32-bit mode.
-The register RDI in the address would be EDI as 32 in length.
+In 32 bit code or 32-bit mode, the register RDI in the address would be EDI as 32 in length.

 <br />